Decoding the Critique Mechanism in Large Reasoning Models: Introduction

-Understanding how LRMs handle errors internally requires samples where the model makes mistakes and performs self-correction.
+Understanding how LRMs handle errors internally requires samples where models make mistakes and self-correct.
 However, we observe that such instances are rare in standard generation.
 When the model answers correctly, CoTs are typically all correct; when it is wrong, errors persist throughout with no clear recovery.
 Moreover, labeling every step is prohibitively expensive.
 Instead, we deliberately inject arithmetic errors (e.g., $3+4=6$) at intermediate steps within the reasoning trace and let the model continue without terminating its thinking process (Figure~\ref{fig:intervention_framework}).
-We then compare the thinking conclusions against the ground-truth answers to assess its recovery, yielding a scalable analysis framework without per-step supervision.
+We then compare the thinking conclusions with the ground-truth answers to assess recovery, yielding a scalable analysis framework without per-step supervision.
 Surprisingly, we observe that despite the corrupted reasoning from the injected errors, the model often recovers and produces correct final answers (Figure~\ref{fig:main_observation}).
-We call it the \textit{hidden critique ability}, where LRMs hiddenly rectify errors without verbalization in chain of thoughts.
+We call it the \textit{hidden critique ability}, in which LRMs silently detect errors inside \texttt{<think>...</think>} without verbalization, and rectify them after \texttt{</think>}.